 Multi-purpose and extra delicious.
 Best of all, the steps to prepare this citrus layered mascarpone tart are super simple with minimal dishes.
 Just how we like it.

 What's with the gore, blood orange?

 Blood oranges are great to eat on their own.
-They're also great coated in butter and sugar and baked on a puff pastry...
+They're also great coated in butter, sugar and rosé then baked on a puff pastry...

 Puff pastry is positively a win in the fancy food made simple category.
-Though you can make puff pastry at home, I’m a big fan of pulling it out of a box from the freezer section of my local grocer.
-Anyone with me on that one?
+Though you can make puff pastry at home, we're living on team pull it out of the freezer and let it thaw.

-Ten minutes at room temp will defrost it enough to unfold, and don't sweat if it has a few creases.
-Those will bake off and end up on the bottom.
+Defrost it enough to unfold - about 40 minutes out at room temperature - and don't sweat if it has a few creases.
+Those will bake-off and end up on the bottom.

 Using the back of the spoon and half a small container of mascarpone, slather the puff pastry with the light Italian cheese.
 The puff pastry will still be cold and somewhat frozen so that cheese will spread nice and smooth.

 Pro Tip for slathering: if the mascarpone is straight out of the fridge, leave it on the top of the preheating oven for 2 minutes to slightly soften it!

 After you spread all that mascarpone goodness on your pastry, send that puff pastry straight to it's room to chill out!
 (The room being the freezer.)

 Refreezing the puff pastry while you work on the blood orange part of this pastry masterpiece is essential!
 The butter in the pastry that softened from being at room temp will solidify, making for ultra light, airy tart during the baking process.